Cedar Crest, California

 Cedar Crest is an unincorporated community in Fresno County, California.
 It is located on the north side of Huntington Lake 3.5 mi northeast of Big Creek, at an elevation of 7077 feet (2157 m).
+Cedar Crest was established as a resort community for boaters and hunters in the early 1920s.

 A post office operated at Cedar Crest from 1923 to 1955, and from 1962 to the present.